kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-03-22-facebook-earnings-report.md

 The most substantial growth was in the Asia-Pacific region, where key sources of growth are India, Indonesia, and the Philippines.
 In countries outside the US, Canada, and Europe, the number of active users grew by  12% in 2018 and revenues per user by 20%.

-### How Much Money Does Facebook Make Per User: Average Revenue per User by Geographic Region (ARPU).
+### How much money does Facebook make per user: Average revenue per user by geographic region (ARPU).

 | 								| 2016 	| 2017	| 2018 	| 2018 % Growth|
 |-------------------------------|------:|------:|------:|------:|